Felix-El/cmake-doxytag/README.md

             NAMESPACE "${PROJECT_NAME}"
         )

-Since this export config needs to be read by downstream projects, we have to make sure it gets included:
+Since this export config will be read by downstream projects, we have to make sure it gets installed:

         include(CMakePackageConfigHelpers)
         configure_package_config_file(